-The American Burying Beetle once ranged throughout the Central and Eastern United States as well as the Canadian provinces of Ontario, Quebec and Nova Scotia.
+The American burying beetle (ABB) once ranged throughout the Central and Eastern United States as well as the Canadian provinces of Ontario, Quebec and Nova Scotia.
 ABBs now inhabit only 10% of their historic range.
-The reasons for their decline include habitat degradation, the extinction of the Passenger Pigeon and increased competition for prey from mammalian scavengers.
-In 1986 the IUCN designated ABBs as endangered and a short time later the USFWS initiated a project to save the species from extinction.
+The reasons for their decline include habitat degradation, the extinction of the passenger pigeon and increased competition for prey from mammalian scavengers.
+In 1986, the IUCN designated ABBs as endangered and a short time later the U.S. Fish and Wildlife Service initiated a project to save the species from extinction.
 The idea was to collect a limited number of beetles from the wild, establish a captive population and eventually reintroduce ABBs to their former habitats.

-As the site of the former Fernald Feed Materials Production Center the location had some dubious history; opening in 1951 it had been a Cold-War era uranium processing facility and in 1984 it was discovered that the plant was contaminating the surrounding area.
-The plant ceased operations in 1989 and in 1992 a Superfund cleanup of the site began.
+As the site of the former Fernald Feed Materials Production Center, the location had some dubious history; opening in 1951, it had been a Cold-War era uranium processing facility and, in 1984, it was discovered that the plant was contaminating the surrounding area.
+The plant ceased operations in 1989 and, in 199,2 a Superfund cleanup of the site began.
 As part of the cleanup, thousands of tons of contaminated concrete, sludge, liquid waste and soil were removed from the area and properly disposed of.
 The environmental cleanup and ecological restoration was completed in 2006 at a cost of $4.4 billion and the Fernald Preserve was born.
-No longer a toxic casualty of the nuclear industry, the site has been transformed into something natural.
-There are prairies, forests and one of Ohio’s largest man-made wetlands.
+No longer a toxic casualty of the nuclear industry, the site has been transformed into something natural with prairies, forests and one of Ohio’s largest man-made wetlands.
 Hopefully in the future, the preserve will also be home to a thriving population of ABBs.

 The May 2013 release was just the first step in a 5-year reintroduction plan.
 We hope to release more than 1,000 beetles at the preserve over the next four years and will frequently survey the site to determine the viability of the population.